 - Skin Benefits

 Water flushes out toxins and bacteria in the body, reducing acne and moisturising the skin keeping it fresh, soft, glowing, and smooth.
 Water is one of the best anti-aging treatments, reducing and even removing wrinkles!

 Water is an excellent detoxifier, flushing out toxins and waste mainly through sweat and urine.
 It promotes kidney function and reduces the occurrence of kidney stones by diluting the salts and minerals that cause them.
 It also reduces the risk of UTI’s (urinary tract infections).

-According to the NHS, in climates such as the UK, it is recommend that we should drink approximately 2 litres of water per day (6-8 glasses) and more when you are exercising and in the heat.
+According to the NHS, in climates such as the UK, it is recommended that we should drink approximately 2 litres of water per day (6-8 glasses) and more when you are exercising and in the heat.

 Overall, drinking an adequate amount of water each day has so many health and lifestyle benefits.
 It is free, has zero calories and no sugar content.

-If you don’t like the taste of plain water, try adding a slice of lemon, lime or even cucumber.
+If you don’t like the taste of plain water, try adding a slice of lemon, lime, or even cucumber.